How AI Transforms Tax Strategy for Law Firms? - CPA Pilot

 For tax professionals, this shift introduces higher compliance risk, more data to reconcile, tighter deadlines, and greater pressure to produce audit-ready files across multiple jurisdictions.

-TL;DR – AI Tax Planning for Law Firms
+TL;DR – AI Tax Assistant for Law Firms2026

 As attorneys work across state lines, tax pros are now responsible for monitoring nexus exposure, revenue sourcing, apportionment, and SALT deductions at a level of granularity that wasn’t required a decade ago.